MELScience/blog.melscience.com/en/2015-06-01-what-did-just-make-Australia-shores-glow-blue.md

 ##Applications

-Besides dinoflagellates and fireflies, bioluminescence is widespread in other forms of life: especially among the deep-sea habitants.
+Besides dinoflagellates and fireflies, bioluminescence is widespread in other forms of life, especially among the deep-sea habitants.
 Living organisms use bioluminescence in defense, attraction, communication, and warning.
 For example, some squids that live in the deep sea break off their luminous arms that continue to flash to distract the predator.
 Fireflies use bioluminescence to draw mates, while some marine snails – to scare off predators, as do dinoflagellates.
-You catch watch this video to learn about top 10 bioluminescent organisms:
+You can watch this video to learn about top 10 bioluminescent organisms:

 <iframe width="600" height="338" src="https://www.youtube.com/embed/5gky11YlGXA" frameborder="0" allowfullscreen></iframe>